 From bookcases, which make excellent diffusers, to those carpet scraps you have laying around (which you can line the floor with).
 However, there are things more valuable than that.

 The first is your own two ears.
 But couple those with your own music collection.
 This will provide reference tracks for you.

 Need the snare to sound like Dave Grohl?
 Put on tunes like Nevermind and In Utero and play around with it until your snare compares.

 The things you already have can help you make a great room.
 The music you listen to can make great reference tracks.

-You will need a number of tools to be an effective sound engineer.
+You will need a number of audio engineering tools to be an effective sound engineer.
 This list is a start, some of the things you may have considered, some you may not have.